Skip to main content

 Start with active connection failures, then unresolved bill anomalies, then completeness gaps that affect your reporting period.

-Yes, but flagged bills are often excluded by default in exports.
-Review filter settings and issue severity before final reporting.
+Yes, but bills with open issues are excluded by default in exports.
+You can toggle this in the export wizard.
+Review your export settings and resolve critical issues before final reporting.

 Retry and narrow filters (company/site/date).
 If errors persist, capture the URL and error message for support so the failing scope can be diagnosed quickly.